kielmarj/fish-files/README.md

 # Fish Files

 Welcome to the Fish Files!
-These are my personal fish shell files.
+These are my personal fish shell files featuring a collection of abbreviations, functions, and themes.

 ## Contributing